joshuacooperrider/joshuacooperrider.github.io/essays/the-cost-of-convenience.md

 ---
 The top screenshot is from an official website: https://www.kohanarum.com/ The bottom screenshot is a recreation I made in 45 min using the Bootstrap5 framework.
 As you can see, developer tools such as Bootstrap can allow a user to do some incredible things.
 The same thing could be achieved using only HTML and CSS formats but Bootstrap sets up an easy to understand format for creating/ recreating websites that are easy on the eyes.

 ## Conclusion

+Predefined styles, grid systems, and components provided by frameworks like Bootstrap speed up the process and provide reliable formats for designing websites.
+They also allow easy layouts that can be used across multiple screen sizes without the need of extensive CSS media queries.
+When working in teams, UI frameworks allow for consistency accross the project.
+Everything that bootstrap does can be done in CSS, however, why reinvent the wheel?